 Another goofy tradition of mine is that every few months I like to settle down with a drink (okay, many drinks…) And watch one of my favorite movies – The Adventures of Priscilla, Queen of the Desert – – – just for funsies.
 It occurred to me that I also tend to publish a novel every few months, so I decided to put the two traditions together.

 So now when I publish a novel, I like to settle in with my drink(s) and watch the movie.
+(Another family update to this article – my awesome daughter now joins me in my celebratory tradition!!)
 There’s even a scene where the queens say ”chuggers!” and take a shot, which is the perfect time to break out the schnapps.
 Priscilla is a really funny, feelgood type of movie (even more so when you’ve been drinking…), so it’s always such a fun way to celebrate finishing a novel.
 It’s important to me to take a little time to just be happy about finishing the book, because the next step is to send it out into the world.
 Maybe people will love it, and I will be filled with joy.
 Maybe people will hate it, and my heart will be broken.
 I just never know.